Updated: May 16

 What first inspired you to become a promoter for the electronic dance music industry?

 I love music.
 Music has been a part of my life since I was a little child.
 I grew up a classically trained musician and after I started DJing in college, I never looked back.
-I fell in love with the music and being involved with it, and this passion continues to push and motivate me moving forward.
+I fell in love with the music and being involved with it, and this passion continues to push and motivate me to move forward.
 Finding that new artist, that amazing song, witnessing a passionate performance- there are so many inspiring moments with music.
 I am thankful that people continue to support my love and passion for this music.

 You’ve significantly contributed to the growth of the EDM scene in the Midwest in a major way.
 What two important lessons have you learned when it comes to the EDM industry?

 One important lesson I have learned through the years is to trust your gut.
 Sometimes my decisions have been tainted by misplaced passions, instead of solid business choices.
 My gut has pretty much always been the wise one.
 I simply do not always want to follow it.
-I historically have wanted to follow my passion and love for music, which has gotten me in financial trouble through the years.
-I wish this was not the case, but passion for music is not necessarily what keeps a business alive.
+I historically have wanted to follow my passion and love for music, which has gotten me in financial trouble over the years.
+I wish this was not the case, but a passion for music is not necessarily what keeps a business alive.
 A promoter needs to be able to sell tickets or drive revenue streams somehow, and if there is not something to drive this then the event is not successful.

 Another key lesson I have learned through the years is to engage with like-minded and musically passionate people.
 Learn to trust people and value what they say and believe.
 I believe in the power of partnership and teamwork, well above what I bring to the table as an individual.